 About Tier Classified Guidelines Database

 This database contains guidelines from the Genomics and Precision Health Database, sorted according to the highest evidence tier level that could be assigned to recommendations from each guideline.
-The sorting process is based on our previous method for classifying genomic applications (described in Clinical Pharmacology and Therapeutics, 2014), except that guideline documents rather than clinical scenarios are sorted according to evidence level.
-The previous Tier Table of Genomic Applications has been archived as an illustration of how the published method has been applied, however, it is no longer being updated.
-The purpose of both databases has been to help organize our horizon scanning results.
+The sorting process is based on our previous method for classifying genomic applications (described in Clinical Pharmacology and Therapeutics, 2014), except that guideline documents rather than clinical scenarios are sorted according to evidence level).

 - FDA label requires use of test to inform choice or dose of a drug